 3) The rate received by the Market Participant will be capped at the higher of the applicable Locational Marginal Price or its Default Energy Bid.

-This Appendix details the application of the terms specified above as they apply to Market Participants engaged in transactions under the CAISO Tariff.
-These additional rates, terms and conditions apply in addition to those already specified in other provisions of the CAISO Tariff, which remain in effect for Scheduling Coordinators subject to this Appendix to the extent not inconsistent with this Appendix.

 1. Bids for and Settlement of Energy

 1.1.
-The Scheduling Coordinator may only participate in the Day-Ahead and Real-Time Markets for the resources of Market Participants subject to this Appendix by submitting either a Self-Schedule or an Economic Bid with a price of zero (0) dollars per megawatthour ($0/MWh).
+The Scheduling Coordinator may only participate in the Day-Ahead and Real-Time Markets for the resources of Market Participants subject to Part A of this Appendix by submitting either a Self-Schedule or an Economic Bid with a price of zero (0) dollars per megawatthour ($0/MWh).

 1.2.
 Prior to the Market Close of the applicable CAISO Market, the CAISO will validate the Bids submitted by such Scheduling Coordinator based on the Resource ID.
 If the Scheduling Coordinator submits a Bid that is not either a Self-Schedule or an Economic Bid with a price of $0/MWh, the CAISO will reject the Bid.